tooxie/shiva-server/README.rst

   + See `Scanning directories`_ for more info.

-* Store your Last.fm API key it in *shiva/lastfm.key*:
+* Store your Last.fm API key in *shiva/lastfm.key*:

 ::